AlexanderChen1989/stack/README.md

-# Plug
+#Stack

-## What's Plug?
+## What's Stack?
-* Plug is a simple web framework for golang
+* Stack is a simple web framework for golang
-* A Plugger is a middleware which can be stacked together
+* A Frame is a middleware which can be stacked together
-* Router, Handler, stack of Pluggers... everything is Plugger
+* Router, Handler, stack of Frames... everything is Frame

 ## Example